TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_03.md

 [foo: "bar", hello: "world"]
 ```

-They keyword has the characteristics of a list.
+The keyword has the characteristics of a list.
 And more:

 - The keys are atoms.
 - The keys are ordered.